 He spent in Mysore two decades and trained great masters like B.K.S.
 Iyengar and Sri K. Pattabhi Jois.

 As Sri T. Krishnamacharya left his body in 1989, Pattabhi Jois in 2009 and B.K.S.
-Iyengar in 2014, I started searching for more close disciples and I stumbled upon Sri B.N.S.
+Iyengar in 2014, I started searching for more close disciples, and I stumbled upon Sri B.N.S.
 Iyengar.
-I didn’t know anything about him, as he is not as famous as his 2 celebrated colleagues and now I regret I haven’t found out about him before!
+I didn’t know anything about him, as he is not as famous as his two celebrated colleagues and now I regret I haven’t found out about him before!

 Guruji B.N.S.
 Iyengar is the last direct Krishnamacharya’s disciple, he is 91 and still crunchy, brilliant, actively teaching daily asana, pranayama, mudra and philosophy classes here in Mysore.

-It has been quite difficult to catch him for a course though.
-He has a busy, changeable schedule that he changes quite spontaneously depending on the students and requires at least one month commitment for all his courses.
+It has been quite difficult to catch him for a course, though.
+He has a busy, changeable schedule that he changes quite spontaneously depending on the students and requires at least one-month commitment for all his courses.
 I have been kept in a sort of limbo for a couple of weeks, without knowing whether there was a course starting in the days I was in Mysore.
-This feeling is actually quite common in India, but then magically all things go in place!
+This feeling is quite common in India, but then magically all things go in place!

-So, needless to say, I was happy like a little girl when his assistant wrote me to communicate that he was starting a yoga mudra course and that I could join.
+So, I was happy like a little girl when his assistant wrote to me to communicate that he was starting a yoga mudra course and that I could join.
 He teaches in his own shala, the Mysore Krishnamacharr Yoga Shala and at Mandira Ashtanga Yoga Shala, where I followed his yoga mudra course.